-This degree program gives chaplains the opportunity to further their theological education in a program which allows them to concentrate on pastoral care courses as well as courses in psychology, counseling, and social work at The University of Denver and also allows chaplains to include courses (like comparative religions) most relevant to their work.
+This degree program gives military chaplains or those preparing to be military chaplains the opportunity to further their theological education in a program which allows them to concentrate on pastoral care courses at Iliff, and to consider courses in psychology, counseling, and social work at The University of Denver, and also allows chaplains to include courses (like comparative religions) most relevant to their work.

-The MAPSC degree can be completed in 40 quarter credits if military chaplains have previously completed a M.Div. degree or its equivalent from an accredited institution prior to enrollment at Iliff.
+The MAPSC degree for military chaplains can be completed in 40 quarter credits if chaplains have previously completed a M.Div. degree or its equivalent from an accredited institution prior to enrollment at lliff.
+Vocation and Orientation, Identity Power and Difference, and Consultation and Guidance are waived for the 40 quarter credit MAPSC military chaplaincy program.
 This professional degree draws on courses from across the theological curriculum and allows for a degree of specialization.
 The chaplains are integrated into courses with other theological students and have the possibility of petitioning to complete their degree with a final four or eight credit summative project focused on post traumatic stress disorder (PTSD) in the military.

 Specific requirements may be negotiated based on prior educational experience.
 A minimum grade point average of 2.75 is necessary for admission.
-Students who average 40 quarter credits a year (13-14 credits each quarter of the academic year, or10 credits each quarter, for four quarters that include the summer quarter) will complete the course work for the MAPSC degree in one year.
+Students who average 40 quarter credits a year (13-14 credits each quarter of the academic year, or 10 credits each quarter, for four quarters that include the summer quarter) will complete the course work for the MAPSC degree in one year.